 This creates loyalty, ‘locks in’ existing customers and deters entry.

-Exclusive contracts, patents and licences
+Exclusive contracts, patents and licenses

-Contracts, patents and licences make entry difficult as they protect existing firms who have won the contract, or who own the license or hold the patent.
+Contracts, patents and licenses make entry difficult as they protect existing firms who have won the contract, or who own the license or hold the patent.
 For example, contracts between specific suppliers and retailers can exclude other retailers from entering the market.

 This can ‘tie up’ the supply chain and make life difficult for potential entrants, such as a manufacturer having its own retail outlets, such as a brewer owning its own pubs.